DataDog/documentation/content/en/integrations/kubernetes_state_core.md

 From the Datadog-Operator v0.7.0

-To enable the `kubernetes_state_core` check, the setting `spec.features.kubeStateMetricsCore.enabled` need to be set to `true` in the DatadogAgent resource.
+To enable the `kubernetes_state_core` check, the setting `spec.features.kubeStateMetricsCore.enabled` must be set to `true` in the DatadogAgent resource.

 DatadogAgent Kubernetes Resource: